What you should know

 The steps to enforce a builders lien

-To file a builders lien, the lien claimant must fill out a claim of lien (in Form 5).
-The claimant must file this form in the land title office where the land involved is registered.
-The form must include the legal description of the project site — a street address is not enough.
-You can get the legal description from BC Assessment.
+To file a builders lien, the lien claimant must fill out a claim of lien and file it with the land title office.
+The land title office has an online application that can be used to complete and file the form.
+Note the form must include the legal description of the project site — a street address is not enough.
+The legal description can be obtained from BC Assessment.

 Generally, the deadline to file a lien is 45 days after the project is substantially completed, abandoned or ended.
 One of the events that can start the clock running to file a lien is when a certificate of completion is issued for a contract or subcontract.
 Then the deadline is 45 days from the date the certificate was issued.